US Auto Workers’ Strike: Impact on the Economy and Potential Solutions

 2023-09-18 20:25:13

-“I think it’s premature to make any predictions about what this means for the economy.
+“I think it’s premature to make any predictions regarding what this means for the economy.
 It will depend a lot on how long the strike lasts and who is affected by it,” commented the US Minister of Economy and Development.
 Finances, interviewed on CNBC.

 “The important point, I think, is that both sides need to iron out their disagreements and work towards a win-win agreement that is good for workers and good for the industry,” she added.